GrigorisLionis/UCM/README.md

   * compute deviation of joint vector from nominal position
   * decompose vector on null space and on orthogonal to null
   * compute measure of the two vectors
-* compute statistics of vecotr measures
+* compute statistics of vector measures

 In the followinng figure,
 ![](https://github.com/GrigorisLionis/UCM/blob/main/file01.png)